Efficient Randomized Subspace Embeddings for Distributed Optimization under a Communication Budget: Introduction

-A minimax optimal protocol (or algorithm) $\pi$ in either setting requires designing an optimal vector quantizer.
+A minimax optimal protocol (or algorithm) $\pi^*$ in either setting requires designing an optimal source coding scheme that quantizes the gradient information efficiently.
 A \textbf{source coding scheme} is a pair of mappings $(\Esf,\Dsf)$, where the \textit{encoding} $\Esf: \Real^n \to \{0,1\}^{nR}$ is done by the worker to quantize the information it wants to send to the server.
 The \textit{decoding} map $\Dsf:\{0,1\}^{nR} \to \Real^n$ recovers an estimate of the input to the encoder and is implemented at the server.
-In this work, we present \textbf{Democratic Source Coding (DSC)}, an efficient \textbf{polynomial-time} \textbf{fixed-length} vector quantization scheme, which when used with suitably designed first-order optimization algorithms, can achieve the respective lower bounds on the minimax rates \eqref{eq:minimax_defn_smooth} and \eqref{eq:minimax_defn_non_smooth} to \textbf{within constant factors}, establishing the minimax optimality of the algorithms obtained.
+In this work, we present \textbf{Democratic Source Coding (DSC)}, an efficient \textbf{polynomial-time} \textbf{fixed-length} vector quantization scheme, which when used with suitably designed first-order optimization algorithms, can achieve the respective lower bounds on the minimax rates \eqref{eq:minimax_defn_smooth} and \eqref{eq:minimax_defn_non_smooth} to \textbf{within constant factors}, establishing the minimax optimality of the algorithms.